emrebiyik/emrebiyik/README.md

 <h2 align="center">About Me</h2>
 <p align="left">
-Having 7+ years of experience across finance, banking, accounting and human resources and offering a diverse skill set.
-Additionally, 1+ years of expertise in IT and data analysis.
+  Having 7+ years of experience across finance, banking, accounting, and human resources, I bring a diverse skill set that enhances my capabilities in data analysis.
+Additionally, I have 1+ years of specialized expertise in IT and data analysis, enabling me to interpret complex datasets and drive data-informed decisions.
 </p>

 <p align="left">
-Applied Exploratory Data Analysis (EDA) using Python, incorporating data cleaning, feature engineering, and in-depth analysis.
-Utilized libraries such as NumPy, Pandas, and SciPy to optimize datasets.
-Employed SQL for data extraction and manipulation and leveraged Tableau for advanced visualization techniques.
-Tools like Seaborn and Matplotlib were used for data visualization, while significance testing was conducted to drive business intelligence insights.
-Additionally, strong communication, problem-solving abilities, and a proactive approach enable effective collaboration and the successful execution of data-driven solutions.
+  Applied Exploratory Data Analysis (EDA) using Python, including data cleaning, feature engineering, and in-depth analysis.
+Utilized libraries such as NumPy, Pandas, and SciPy to optimize datasets, and employed SQL for data extraction and manipulation.
+Leveraged Tableau for advanced visualization techniques, and used tools like Seaborn and Matplotlib for data visualization, while conducting significance testing to drive business intelligence insights.
+With a strong foundation in machine learning, I have hands-on experience in building models using regression, classification, and clustering algorithms, utilizing Scikit-learn and TensorFlow for predictive analytics.
+Through hyperparameter tuning and cross-validation, I optimize model performance, supporting strategic decision-making with advanced analytics.
+Additionally, my strong communication and problem-solving abilities, along with a proactive approach, foster effective collaboration and ensure successful execution of data-driven solutions.
 </p>

 <p align="left">